 - Repeat the procedure on each of your dog’s nails, pausing if necessary to keep your dog from becoming overly stressed.

-- Once you’ve finished trimming your dog’s nails, reward them with praise and treats to reinforce good behavior and make the experience positive.
+- Once you’ve finished trimming your dog’s nails, reward them with praise and treats to reinforce good behaviour and make the experience positive.

 Tips for Making Nail Trimming a Positive Experience